-Honestly, who doesn’t like games or stuff that makes things interesting and more engaging?
+Honestly, who doesn’t like games or stuff that makes things interesting and more engaging; use contests and giveaways to pull in the crowd.

 Putting up a contest is a great way for you to give your brand a bigger presence, including your products and services.
 With organic reach, having taken a nose-dive due to Google’s constantly evolving algorithm, quality content has to play a central role in the activities of just about any company that uses the web as an effective marketing and communication channel.